West Virginia touts COVID-19 vaccination success story as national rollout sputters

 “We are receiving about 100,000 doses every week in a city where 2.5 million people are eligible, and even that low number has been unstable and unreliable,” he said.
 “We are so far behind the pace we need to be vaccinating at.”

-Reporting by Peter Szekely and Maria Caspani in New York, Nathan Layne in Wilton, Connecticut and Barbara Goldberg in Maplewood, New Jersey; Additional reporting by Sharon Bernstein in Sacramento, California; Writing by Maria Caspani; Editing by Daniel Wallis
+Reporting by Peter Szekely and Maria Caspani in New York, Nathan Layne in Wilton, Connecticut and Barbara Goldberg in Maplewood, New Jersey; Additional reporting by Sharon Bernstein in Sacramento, California and Dan Whitcomb in Los Angeles; Writing by Maria Caspani and Steve Gorman; Editing by Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.